Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 Another car-ramming incident inspired the city to install mechanical barricades

-In the wake of a similar vehicle ramming attack in Nice, France, in July 2016, the city of New Orleans installed several steel mechanical barricades in the French Quarter in 2017 that could move in and out of position, according to NOLA.com.
+After 84 people were killed in the 2016 vehicle attack in Nice, France, the city of New Orleans installed several steel mechanical barricades in the French Quarter in 2017 that could move in and out of position, according to NOLA.com.

 In addition to the mechanical barricades, police could also deploy portable wooden and steel barricades and use their vehicles to block roads at certain times.